azizkhanp/interview-questions/Terraform-QA.md

   3. Audit log - Create a Lambda function to send alerts to the team if there is any change for resources managed by Terraform
        (Like who changed resources IAM user name and timestamp ..)

+     terraform apply --refresh-only
+       To update the state file as per the actual state of the deployment(portal) terraform state list show list of resources in the state file

+terraform state show
+ show list of resources form the state file in JSON fmt

+terraform state rm <resource name>
+  remove the resource from the state file

 I have created resources using Terraform and deleted some resources manually how to update state-file as per deleted resources
    -- terraform state list
    after the resource is deleted manually from the console, then